-But optometrist Marc Grossman, OD, author of the self-published Natural Eye Care: Your Guide to Healthy Vision and Healing, says that people “need to become active participants in their own vision care.”
+Both Grossman, author of the self-published Natural Eye Care: Your Guide to Healthy Vision and Healing, and Schneider recommend the following:

 Palming: Take two deep breaths, lean forward and place your elbows on a table.
 Close your eyes and put the palm of your left hand over your left eye, so the palm is over your eye but not touching it.
 You can still blink.
 Then place your right hand over your right eye, reaching the fingers over the fingers of your left hand, with your head resting in your palms.
 Do this for three minutes at a time throughout the day to relax your eyes.

 Trace a figure eight: Stand with your feet shoulder-width apart, knees bent slightly and imagine the figure eight, laying on its side, about 10 feet in front of you.
 Let your eyes trace the lines of that shape, without moving your head, one way and then the other.
 Be sure to breathe and blink.